gridlab/gridlab.ohio.edu/_posts/2016-09-30-whatis-imi.md

 ---
-title: Blog-What is the Immersive Media Initiative?
+title: Blog - What is the Immersive Media Initiative?
 banner: /assets/images/team-1-small.jpg
 ---